Clinton Perren

-Clinton Terrence Perren (born 22 February 1975 in Brisbane) is a former Australian first-class cricketer who played for Queensland.
+Clinton Terrence Perren (born 22 February 1975) is a former Australian first-class cricketer who played for Queensland.
 He was a right-handed middle order batsman.

 Perren was a graduate of the Australian cricket academy in 1995 but had to wait until the 1998–99 season to make his first-class debut.
 He was named Pura Cup player of the Year in 2002–03 and was rewarded by being selected to play for Australia A against South Africa A. In the 2003–04 season, he added a record 369 with Stuart Law for the second wicket against Western Australia.

 He played a major part in his state's record total in the 2005–06 Pura Cup final.
 Perren scored 173 as Queensland scored 6 for 900 declared.
 He added 329 with Shane Watson which is a fourth wicket record for the Bulls.
 It capped off a great season by Perren as he had earlier scored the fourth-highest score ever by a Queenslander at the Gabba.
 He made 224 against South Australia, opening the batting.

 He has failed to convert his 50s into centuries in the one day format, and had a highest score of 99 for many seasons until his maiden ING Cup century in 2004–05 against Tasmania.